przemekdomagala/AWS-IAM-Role-Policy-JSON-Java/README.md

 # JSON verifier
 ### JSONVerifier is class with method verifying json data.
 It checks if input data is in correct format for AWS::IAM::Role Policy, and whether Resources property is different from '*'.

-### If you want to launch program you have to type 'mvn clean compile assembly:single' in terminal while being in project directory.
+### If you want to launch program type 'mvn clean compile assembly:single' in terminal while being in project directory.
 That will create jar file in target directory for you, so launch it with 'java -jar JSONVerifier-1.0.jar'.

 #### Verifier is tested on multiple files (type 'mvn test') so tests cover most of the code.